www-object-social/OSIC-And-Github-Copilot/README.md

-OSIC And Github Copilot

-This project is created by OBJECT:SOCIAL using OpenAI.com.

-The project contains the following file and folder structure:
+# OSIC-And-Github-Copilot

+This is a project for OSIC SaaS application called InterConnecting.
+The project is divided into three main parts:

-    Server: This folder contains all the server-side code for the application.
-Inside the Server folder, you will find:
+1. **Shared**: This folder contains the shared code that is used by both the browser and the server parts of the application.
+This includes the layout, fonts and styles used throughout the application.
-        InterConnecting: This folder contains the Blazor WebAssembly project for the application.
-        Hosting: This folder contains the hosting project for the application.
-        Database: This folder contains the SQL project for the application.
-        StructuredQueryLanguage: This folder contains the SQL files for the application.

-    Browser: This folder contains the browser-side code for the application.
-Inside the Browser folder, you will find:
+2. **Server**: This folder contains the server-side code for the InterConnecting application.
+This includes the pages, models, and services that handle the server-side logic.
-        InterConnecting: This folder contains the Blazor WebAssembly project for the application.

-    Software: This folder contains the software-side code for the application.
-Inside the Software folder, you will find:
+3. **Browser**: This folder contains the browser-side code for the InterConnecting application.
+This includes the Razor components, JavaScript, and HTML files that make up the user interface.
-        InterConnecting: This folder contains the software-side code for the application.

-    Shared: This folder contains the shared code between the server and browser side of the application.
-Inside the Shared folder, you will find:
-        Project: This folder contains the shared code for the application.

-    OSIC-And-Github-Copilot.sln: This is the solution file for the entire application, which includes all the projects.

-    readme.md: This file contains the documentation for the project.

-This readme file is made by OpenAI.com.
+## How to run the project

+To run this project, you will need the following tools installed:

+1. .NET Core SDK 7.0
+2. Visual Studio or Visual Studio Code

+Once you have these tools installed, you can open the OSIC-And-Github-Copilot.sln file in Visual Studio or Visual Studio Code and run the application.

+## Contributing

+If you would like to contribute to the development of OSIC SaaS InterConnecting, please send an email to ceo@interconnecting.info for more information.

+Note: OSIC SaaS is owned by OBJECT:SOCIAL and is under copyright.